DanielSchuette/dotfiles/vim-config/plugins/YouCompleteMe/README.md

 ### C-family Semantic Completion

+**NOTE:** YCM originally used the `libclang` based engine for C-family, but users should migrate to clangd, as it provides more features and better performance.
+Users who rely on `override_filename` in their `.ycm_extra_conf.py` will need to stay on the old `libclang` engine.
+Instructions on how to stay on the old engine are available on [the wiki][libclang-instructions].

+Advantages of clangd over libclang include:

+- **Project wide indexing**: Clangd has both dynamic and static index support.
+  The dynamic index stores up-to-date symbols coming from any files you are currently editing, whereas static index contains project-wide symbol information.
+This symbol information is used for code completion and code navigation.
+Whereas libclang is limited to the current translation unit(TU).
+- **Code navigation**: Clangd provides all the GoTo requests libclang provides and it improves those using the above mentioned index information to contain project-wide information rather than just the current TU.
+- **Rename**: Clangd can perform semantic rename operations on the current file, whereas libclang doesn’t support such functionality.
+- **Code Completion**: Clangd can perform code completions at a lower latency than libclang; also, it has information about all the symbols in your project so it can suggest items outside your current TU and also provides proper `#include` insertions for those items.
+- **Signature help**: Clangd provides signature help so that you can see the names and types of arguments when calling functions.
+- **Format Code**: Clangd provides code formatting either for the selected lines or the whole file, whereas libclang doesn’t have such functionality.
+- **Performance**: Clangd has faster reparse and code completion times compared to libclang.

-In order to perform semantic analysis such as code completion, `GoTo` and diagnostics, YouCompleteMe uses `libclang`.
-This is the library version of the clang compiler, sometimes also referred to as llvm.
-Like any compiler, `libclang` requires a set of compile flags in order to parse your code.
+In order to perform semantic analysis such as code completion, `GoTo` and diagnostics, YouCompleteMe uses `clangd`, which makes use of clang compiler, sometimes also referred to as llvm.
+Like any compiler, clang also requires a set of compile flags in order to parse your code.
 Simply
-put: If `libclang` can't parse your code, YouCompleteMe can't provide semantic analysis.
+put: If clang can't parse your code, YouCompleteMe can't provide semantic analysis.

-There are 2 methods which can be used to provide compile flags to `libclang`:
+There are 2 methods which can be used to provide compile flags to clang:

 #### Option 1: Use a [compilation database][compdb]